Bayesian Knockoff Filter: Numerical Experiments

 \subsection{Comparisons with Existing Knockoffs}

-We first compare the performances of BKF with three existing knockoff methods including the fixed-$\textbf{X}$ knockoff \citep{Barber2015}, the model-$\textbf{X}$ knockoff \citep{Candes2018} and the multi-knockoffs \citep{Gimenez2019b}.
+We first compare the performance of BKF with three existing knockoff methods, including the fixed-$\textbf{X}$ knockoff \citep{Barber2015}, the model-$\textbf{X}$ knockoff \citep{Candes2018} and the multi-knockoffs \citep{Gimenez2019b}.
 For multi-knockoffs, we use the 2 multi-knockoffs in the experiments.
 For all the existing methods, we use their SDP (semidefinite program) constructions of knockoff and the Lasso coefficient difference as the importance statistic for inference.
 To evaluate the performances of different methods, two criteria are considered: (a) the overall FDR defined by (\ref{df:FDR}); and (b) statistical power $|\hat{\mathcal{S}}\cap\mathcal{H}_1|\big/|\mathcal{H}_1|$, where $\hat{\mathcal{S}}$ corresponds to the estimator obtained by each of the knockoff methods in each replication.
 We consider different settings to examine the effects of sample size, signal strength, variance structures among features, dimensionality and the size of $\mathcal{H}_1$.
+In addition, we also evaluate the robustness of BKF and existing knockoff methods to misspecification of $f(\textbf{X})$.

 For fair comparison between our BKF with existing frequentist methods, we use the flat prior in the implementation of BKF.
 We discard the first 500 iterations as burn-ins and keep $T=2,000$ posterior samples for inference.